wenkuang106/wenkuang106/README.md

 ### :technologist: About me:

-- :thinking: I am an asipiring Software Engineer
+- :thinking: I am an asipiring Data Engineer

 - :school:	I am currently in the Applied Health Informatics Master's program at Stony Brook University

-- :telescope: I like to explore all the possiblities of coding
+- :telescope: I like to explore all the possiblities of coding in managing data

 - :spiral_calendar:	In my free time I like to work on random project ideas that pops into in my mind